 - Your uterus and cervix is ripe and ready for labor — most often that just takes time.

 In order to let oxytocin flow, the more comfortable you are the better it flows.
 Remember oxytocin is the love hormone, so being in a happy place will help that.
-I have a whole post on ways to let oxytocin flow.

 Does lying down slow dilation?